We want to increase the resilience of our communities through the planning system.

 - natural hazards such as heatwaves, bushfires, floods and extreme weather

 - coastal hazards such as erosion and tsunamis

 - infrastructure failure.

-Across NSW there are a range of shocks and stresses that may be experienced by communities, which can combine and result in cumulative risk.
-Effective planning can manage and reduce the exposure to hazards and build resilience to shocks and stresses.
+Across NSW, communities may experience a range of shocks and stresses that can combine and result in cumulative risk.
+Effective planning can manage and reduce our exposure to this, and build resilience.